informalsystems/gm/PUBLIC_NODE.md

 gm log cosmoshub-4 -f
 ```

-The node will start with invariant checks that it will try to dial some peers.
+The node will start with invariant checks then it will try to dial some peers.
 After a while it will start stake syncing
 and you will see similar entries in the log:
 ```
 1:37PM INF Fetching snapshot chunk chunk=43 format=1 height=13166000 module=statesync total=76